Doctors hit out at expert advice on masks

 Limited supply of P2 or N95 masks could be the reason the superior masks are not yet mandatory, but Dr Khorshid said this was no excuse.

-“The right type of personal protective equipment for doctors and nurses must be guaranteed at all times,” he said.

-Australian Society of Anaesthetists said it was “seriously alarmed” at the numbers of infected Victorian healthcare workers and that control guidelines in hospitals were “clearly insufficient”.
+Australian Society of Anaesthetists is “seriously alarmed” at the numbers of infected Victorian healthcare workers and says control guidelines in hospitals are “clearly insufficient”.

-“We are growing increasingly concerned by the lack of health and safety expertise being engaged by the healthcare industry to implement fit for purpose, risk-based control strategies to manage the hazards associated with caring for COVID-19 infection in healthcare settings,” Dr Nou said on Friday.

-“Surgical masks do not provide adequate protection against SARS-CoV-2 in a healthcare setting with only P2/N95 masks providing such protection.”

-The ASA has been campaigning for better protection for Victorian healthcare workers for weeks, including the need for ‘fit-testing’ so healthcare workers know how to don their masks so virus particles cannot penetrate them.
+The ASA wants mandatory ‘fit-testing’ of masks to ensure healthcare workers can don their protective gear so that virus particles cannot penetrate them.